How to fix Cross-Origin Resource Sharing (CORS) policy application errors

 Cross-Origin Resource Sharing (CORS) is a mechanism for using HTTP headers to give access permission for specific resources that are on a different origin server from the one the document is located.
 However, a CORS policy can block a request from a resource located in another domain different than the domain in use.

-To fix this error, let’s use the following example to guide our explanation:
+To fix this error, let’s use the following example to guide the explanation:

 Domains: